JayaramJey/llama_model_training/src/README.md

 model.eval()
 ```

 # How everything works
 - Bert base uncased is used as the base model
 - The custom head is used to adapt the model for multi label classification
 - Training is done using BCEWithLogitsLoss
 - Weights are assigned to different labels to deal with the imbalance in the training data
-- Select what kind of training you want
+- The config.yaml stores all the training parameters including the different training options:
     - Partial freeze: Only keep a few layers unfrozen
     - Full freeze: Keep everything frozen and only train the classifier head
     - Fine tuning: Train every layer